portainer/portainer/.github/ISSUE_TEMPLATE/Bug_report.md

 - Platform (windows/linux):
 - Command used to start Portainer (`docker run -p 9000:9000 portainer/portainer`):
 - Browser:
+- Use Case (delete as appropriate): Using Portainer at Home, Using Portainer in a Commerical setup.
+- Have you reviewed our technical documentation and knowledge base?
+Yes/No

 **Additional context**
 Add any other context about the problem here.